Will my credits transfer?

 Do you have scholarships for transfer students?

 Yes, we do!
-You can find information about all of our institutional aid, including Transfer Achievement Scholarships, on our financial aid page.
+You can find information about all of our institutional aid, including academic merit scholarships, on our financial aid page.

 Do I need to submit SAT scores?

 Multnomah University is a test optional school, and students are not required to submit test scores for admission.